 Available material: English sample

 A crime story about a detective as quirky and jaunty as the district he serves

 Trujkunt is a peculiar area in the easternmost corner of the Czech Republic.
-Located by the tri-national border of Czechia, Poland and Slovakia, it has a distinct culture and specific Czech-Polish language of its own.
-It is a strongly religious region inhabited by the descendants of young men who were drafted by the Wehrmacht during World War II, and still scarred by the division of the historically coherent Těšín-Silesia region.
-The specific set of conditions which have shaped this area are clearly reflected in the locals’ mentality.
+Located near the tri-national border of Czechia, Poland and Slovakia, it has a distinct culture and Czech-Polish language.
+It is a strongly religious region inhabited by the descendants of young men who were drafted by the Wehrmacht during World War II, who remain scarred by the division of the Těšín-Silesia region.
+The conditions that shaped this area are evident in the mentality of locals.